AncientNLP/potnia/paper.md

     For instance, Potnia’s functionality is being used as part of a larger project aimed at deciphering Linear A. We are using Potnia to convert Roman transliterations of Linear B tablets into datasets and extend this capability to Linear A. The resulting datasets will be used to train language-specific models for tasks such as text generation and masked language modeling.
 Future models developed using this library will be released for public use, supporting downstream tasks such as decipherment, textual restoration, and palaeographic analysis.

-# Community Guidelines
+# Availability

 Potnia is open-source software released under the Apache 2.0 license.
-We welcome contributions from the community, including bug reports, feature requests, and pull requests.
-Issues can be reported on our GitHub repository .
+It is available through [PyPI](https://pypi.org/project/potnia/) and [GitHub](https://github.com/AncientNLP/potnia).
+We welcome contributions from the community and adhere to the Contributor Covenant Code of Conduct.
+Documentation is available at [https://ancientnlp.github.io/potnia/](https://ancientnlp.github.io/potnia/).

 <!--
 # Citations